Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Impersonator
 ttt_impersonator_damage_penalty             0       // Damage penalty that the impersonator has before being promoted (e.g. 0.5 = 50% less damage)
-ttt_imp_credits_starting                    1       // The number of credits an impersonator should start with
+ttt_impersonator_credits_starting           1       // The number of credits an impersonator should start with ttt_impersonator_use_detective_icon         1       // Whether a promoted impersonator should show the detective icon over their head instead of the impersonator icon (only for traitors, non-traitors will use the equivalent deputy setting) ttt_single_deputy_impersonator              0       // Whether only a single deputy or impersonator should spawn in a round

 // Hypnotist
-ttt_hyp_credits_starting                    1       // The number of credits a hypnotist should start with
+ttt_hypnotist_credits_starting              1       // The number of credits a hypnotist should start with

 // Assassin
 ttt_assassin_show_target_icon               0       // Whether assassins have an icon over their target's heads showing who to kill.
 Server or round must be restarted for changes to take effect